 What’s the best Wyoming hike for the bluest lake?

-Are these hikes good in April?
+Are these hikes good in early spring?

-Do I need bear spray in Wyoming?
+Do you need bear spray in Wyoming?